Since antiquity, we gather at the well, the river, the sea. We create water-based rituals to cleanse, purify, release and integrate.

 We also happen to think it’s elegant – both from a design perspective and because it has self-healing properties.
 If the surface gets scratched, then over time, it will “heal” the scratches, making them once again smooth.

 This concept of self-healing mirrors our promotion of taking radical responsibility for self-care so, of course we love it!

-Each tub at Soak contains 10-20 pounds of salt!
+And each tub at Soak Boulder will contain 10-20 pounds of salt!